 Be careful not to confuse grout sealer or grout cleaner with grout haze remover.

-First, start cleaning after the grout has cured.
+- Start cleaning after the grout has cured.
 If you try to clean prior to curing, you risk dislodging the grout and creating a mess whose only solution is to re-grout the tile.
-However, do not wait more than 10 days.
+Do not wait more than 10 days.